VAT Expert, Kreston-VDN BVBA

 • This is irrespective of where the seller is established, meaning an extension from the 2021 e-commerce package for just non-EU to include EU sellers.
 This will level the playing field;

 • The seller will use OSS to report the zero-rated taxable acquisition to the marketplace.
 B2B transactions under the scenario would be zero-rated for VAT.
-The disadvantage of this option is that it would favour sellers using marketplaces and penalize own website sales which would still be responsible for the domestic VAT reporting.
+The disadvantage of this option is that it would favour sellers using marketplaces and penalise their own website sales which would still be responsible for the domestic VAT reporting.

-Considering Readiness for Digital VAT
+Considering readiness for digital VAT

 These proposals and possible changes will probably have a significant impact on companies’ systems and processes.
-Businesses operating in the EU should start to consider their readiness for the changes should they come into force, particularly in respect of the systems changes that would be required for standardized e-invoicing.
+Businesses operating in the EU should start to consider their readiness for the changes should they come into force, particularly in respect of the systems changes that would be required for standardised e-invoicing.
 The simplification regime (OSS) if implemented, offers opportunities for businesses to streamline their reporting obligations.